 The garden snail (Cornu aspersum) is a well-known species of land snail now found on six continents.
-They are a culinary delight in some regions (escargot in France, bover in Catalonia), but they are better known as an agricultural pest.
+They are a culinary delight in some regions (escargot in France, and bover in Catalonia), but they are better known as agricultural pests.
 The garden snail is native to the Mediterranean region, but, with the help of humans, it has spread across the world.

 Adult garden snails have shells approximately 1.5 inches in diameter.
 The shell can be different shades of brown and usually has yellow streaks throughout.
 Their body is typical of a snail: slimy, soft, and a greyish-brown color.
 The body can fully retract into the shell.
 When necessary, the snail will create a membrane of mucus across the shell’s opening to defend against predators or bad weather.

 C. aspersum is a member of the Helicidae family, a diverse collection of land snails.
 The term “garden snail” is used interchangeably for a variety of species and this species is sometimes confused with Helix pomatia.
 The garden snail is further classified into subspecies based on shell composition, location, and other factors.

 The Garden Snail Diet